kubernetes-csi/external-provisioner/README.md

 * `--enable-capacity <enumeration>`: Enables producing CSIStorageCapacity objects with capacity information from the driver's GetCapacity call.
 Currently supported: `--enable-capacity=central`.

+* `--capacity-ownerref-level <levels>`: The level indicates the number of objects that need to be traversed starting from the pod identified by the POD_NAME and POD_NAMESPACE environment variables to reach the owning object for CSIStorageCapacity objects: 0 for the pod itself, 1 for a StatefulSet, 2 for a Deployment, etc. Defaults to `1` (= StatefulSet).

 #### Other recognized arguments
 * `--feature-gates <gates>`: A set of comma separated `<feature-name>=<true|false>` pairs that describe feature gates for alpha/experimental features.
 See [list of features](#feature-status) or `--help` output for list of recognized features.
 Example: `--feature-gates Topology=true` to enable Topology feature that's disabled by default.